 Ion-beam based materials analysis

-When ions interact with solids, many different processes can occur depending on the ion species and the primary incident energy.
-Ions are scattered, recoiling target atoms can leave the samples, photons and electrons are emitted, and nuclear reactions may occur.
+When ions interact with solids, many different processes can occur: Ions are scattered, recoiling target atoms can leave the sample, photons and electrons are emitted, and nuclear reactions may occur.
+The probability of these processes happening depends on the specific ion-target combination and the incident ion energy.

-In our group we are performing all standard Ion-Beam Analysis methods in dedicated beamlines and experimental setups.
-We feature conventional Rutherford Backscattering Spectrometry (RBS) for non-destructive depth profiling, Elastic Recoil Detection Analysis (ERDA) for light element detection, Nuclear Resonance Analysis (NRA) for isotopic tracing as well as Particle Induced X-ray Emission (PIXE) for trace element analysis.
-These experiments can partially be performed using a micro-beam or investigating channelling in single crystalline materials.
+From the analysis of the reaction products, we can deduce certain characteristics of a sample of interest.
+In our group we perform all standard ion beam analysis (IBA) methods in dedicated beamlines and experimental set-ups.
+We employ conventional Rutherford Backscattering Spectrometry (RBS) for non-destructive depth profiling, Elastic Recoil Detection Analysis (ERDA) for light-element detection, Nuclear Reaction Analysis (NRA) for isotope specific concentration profiling as well as Particle Induced X-ray Emission (PIXE) for trace-element analysis.
+These techniques can partially be combined with a microbeam or channelling experiments for analysis of crystalline materials.
+Besides standard IBA with MeV ions, we also have the possibility to perform analysis with keV ions.
+An overview of all available methods can be found here.

 FOLLOW UPPSALA UNIVERSITY ON